Rio de Janeiro

 Breathe Cities is supporting Rio de Janeiro to monitor and reduce air pollution as part of its broader vision for a healthier, thriving, and climate-resilient city.

 Through community engagement, Breathe Rio is raising public awareness about air pollution and supporting communities that are disproportionately affected.
-We are working with civil society organisations to design and deliver public campaigns, helping to boost public understanding and generate support for clean air action.
+We are working with civil society organisations to design and deliver public awareness campaigns, helping to boost understanding and support for clean air action.

 In Rio, we work with a range of local partners and community groups in our efforts to clean the city’s air, including Centro Brasil no Clima, Casa Fluminense, ITDP and JCTM/ACOEM, with additional support from the C40 Cities Finance Facility, the Zero Emission Bus Rapid-deployment Accelerator, the Transformative Urban Mobility Initiative and Laneshift.